 Dublin Christmas Markets bring joy and family fun to the nearby suburbs and towns.
-Dún Laoghaire Christmas Market is usually open on weekends from late November to December 23 and features Ferris Wheel, the largest Christmas lights display in Dún Laoghaire, stalls selling handmade gifts, and festive foods.
-In 2020, Dún Laoghaire Christmas Market is a virtual event: local Irish businesses will be selling their goods via the dlr Events Facebook page so that you can do the Christmas shopping online.
+Dún Laoghaire Christmas Market is usually open on weekends from late November to December 23 and features a Ferris Wheel, the largest Christmas lights display in Dún Laoghaire, stalls selling handmade gifts, and festive foods.
+In 2020, Dún Laoghaire Christmas Market will be a virtual event: local Irish businesses will sell their goods via the dlr Events Facebook page so that you can do your Christmas shopping online.
 If you don't mind taking a one-hour trip away from Dublin, then you can also visit the Wicklow Christmas Market held at the Abbey Grounds in the town of Wicklow.

 Winterval Waterford (December 4–23, 2020)

 Ireland's biggest Christmas festival Winterval takes place in Waterford.
 It's impossible to imagine Christmas in Waterford without the Waterford Eye!
-Take a spin at this 105-foot (32-m) high Wheel and get to see Waterford City and the Suir River from above.
-Let your little inner person get even more excited about Christmas when going on a flight with Santa in his helicopter.
+Take a spin on this 105-foot (32-m) high Wheel and get to see Waterford City and the Suir River from above.
+Embrace your inner child and get excited about Christmas when going on a flight with Santa in his helicopter.
 The helicopter tours are run by Adventure 001 and the ticket includes a 10- or 20-kilometer flight, a cup of hot chocolate or a glass of bubbly, safety briefing, and insurance.
 Another place to meet Santa is a specially designed Magic Snow Globe in Arundel Square.
-For access to the Globe and take a group photo with Santa, pre-booking is required.
+For access to the Globe and to take a group photo with Santa, pre-booking is required.
 If you prefer an outdoor stroll, the festive atmosphere is guaranteed.
 Magical holiday lights will illuminate the streets of Waterford.
 Besides, the WindowsOfWinterval contest will be running throughout the festival: local shops will do their best to decorate their windows, and guests will post and tag photos of their favorite windows.

 Re-imagine GLOW a Cork Christmas Celebration (November 18, 2020–January 3, 2021)

 GLOW is re-imagined in 2020: this year's event will feature enchanting Creative Festive Window Installations from late November through early January.
-The Cork Opera House Panto is an essential part of Christmas celebrations in Cork; thus, window installations will bring some of the most famous Panto titles to life and make the attendees feel a part of an interactive theater.
-The streets of Cork will be transformed into a holiday wonderland with over about 4 miles (7 km) of lights shining across the city for the Christmas season.
+The Cork Opera House Panto is an essential part of Christmas celebrations in Cork; thus, window installations will bring some of the most famous Panto titles to life and absorb attendees into a creative and interactive theater.
+The streets of Cork will be transformed into a holiday wonderland with over 4 miles (7 km) of lights shining across the city for the Christmas season.